CmrCrabs/NEA/paperwork.typ

 #pagebreak()
 == Ocean Geometry & Foam
-All of the following is repeated for every lengthscale, with the final output values being the sum of the individual displacement, normal, and foam maps.
 === Displacements @Code-Motion @Jump-Trajectory @Acerola-FFT @JTessendorf @Keith-Lantz For a field of dimensions $L_x$ and $L_z$, we calculate the displacements at positions $arrow(x)$ by summating multiple sinusoids with complex, time dependant amplitudes.  @JTessendorf.
 By arranging the equations into a specific format, we can convert the frequency domain representation of the wave into the spatial domain using the inverse discrete fourier transform.
   $ "Vertical Displacement (y)": h(arrow(x),t) = sum_(arrow(k)) hat(h) (arrow(k), t) e ^ (i arrow(k) dot arrow(x)) $